-A faculty rule gives faculty the option, if reserved, of awarding up to three (3 or .3) points to the final grade based on class participation, or deducting up to three (3 or .3) points from the final grade based on lack of preparation.
+A faculty rule gives faculty the option, if reserved, of awarding up to .3 points to the final grade based on class participation, or deducting up to .3 points from the final grade based on lack of preparation.
 The faculty rule requires that those who choose to count class participation must give notice by posting an announcement on the bulletin board during the first week of class and announcing the policy in class.
 The Office of Admissions and Student Records will prepare and post a list with names and courses.